1aggarcia/turbina/README.md

 - To execute a source file run `cargo run <filepath>` from the root directory.
 - To run the REPL (read-eval-print loop), run `cargo run` without a filepath.

-Below is a draft of the syntax.
-A formal grammar is in the works.
+Below is a draft of the syntax, a formal grammar is in the works.
+This is not stable and may change at any time.

 **Variables**
 ```rust